az-digital/az_quickstart/ACCESSIBILITY-REVIEW-PLAN.md

 ### Automated Checks

-1. Add Playwright plus axe-core for representative-page scanning.
+1. Add the GitHub Accessibility Scanner for representative-page scanning against approved live URLs.
-2. Fail pull requests on new serious or critical issues.
+2. Establish a brownfield baseline first, then fail pull requests on new serious or critical issues.
 3. Track accessibility regressions separately from lint and unit-test failures so they are visible and actionable.
+4. Use narrower supplemental checks only where authenticated or hard-to-reach flows cannot be covered by the primary scanner.

 ### Manual Checks

 1. Keyboard-only navigation for every representative page.
 2. Focus visibility review at 100 percent and 200 percent zoom.
-3. NVDA checks for navigation, search, filters, select menu, carousel, date picker, and tables.
+3. NVDA with Firefox and NVDA with Chrome checks for navigation, search, filters, select menu, carousel, date picker, and tables.
+4. JAWS with Chrome and JAWS with Edge checks for the same high-risk Windows flows.
-4. VoiceOver checks for the same high-risk flows on macOS and iOS.
+5. VoiceOver checks for the same high-risk flows on macOS and iOS.
-5. Screen-reader confirmation that status messages are announced once, politely when appropriate, and without duplicate noise.
+6. Screen-reader confirmation that status messages are announced once, politely when appropriate, and without duplicate noise.

 ### Content Governance Checks